- 1. How does salary sacrificing work?

 Any super contributions made under a salary sacrifice arrangement are treated as concessional contributions and need to be counted towards your concessional contributions cap (see Super Fact No 8).

-Special rules apply for Australians aged 65 years and over, and voluntary contributions are not permitted for Australians aged 75 years and over.
+Special rules apply for Australians aged 65 years and over (see SuperGuide article What are the super and retirement rules for over-65s?), and voluntary contributions are not permitted for Australians aged 75 years and over (see SuperGuide article Super contributions beyond the age of 75).

 Note: Before July 2017, the concessional contributions cap applicable to you depended on your age.
 For the 2016/2017 year, the concessional cap was $30,000 for anyone aged 48 years or younger on 30 June 2016, and $35,000 for anyone aged 49 years or older on 30 June 2016.